HISTORICAL PUBLICATIONS & SPECIAL BIBLIOGRAPHIES

 This is not a “guide” to Grand Canyon caves; it is a bibliographical and historical record of published materials that pertain specifically or partly to each named cave.
 Locations are not given for the caves due to concerns for resource management and cultural sensitivity, although a few of them are very well known even if they are not accessible by the general public.
 Contact Grand Canyon National Park, Grand Canyon–Parashant National Monument, or the Bureau of Land Management Arizona Strip Office and local sources for up-to-date information pertaining to access restrictions, backcountry permit requirements, and travel conditions.

-The Colorado River of the West: Cartographic Styles of the 16th to 19th Centuries.
-By Earle E. Spamer
+The Colorado River of the West: Cartographic Styles of the 16th to 19th Centuries

 Everyone who has had the privilege of river-running the Colorado River knows “where it is.”
 That was not always the case.
 For years—centuries, actually—the Colorado (by whatever name it had at a given time) ran all over the place.
 At first, its course was simple—straight to the sea, just like that.
 Later, the ingenuity of cartographers, using good, awful, and “inspired” data alike, kinked, curved, and waggled the Colorado across the landscape that is the southwestern part of North America.